build-on-aws/content/tutorials/build-your-own-translator-app-in-less-30-min/index.md

 ### Lambda Function Permissions

-For this Lambda Function have permissions to invoke AWS services and resources, it is necessary to create an execution role that has the necessary permissions, to do this, follow the following steps:
+To allow the Lambda function to invoke AWS services and resources, an execution role with the required permissions must be created.
+Follow these steps to create it:

 1. Open the [Functions page](https://console.aws.amazon.com/lambda/home#/functions) of the Lambda console, and choose the name of a function.
 2. Choose **Configuration**, and then choose **Permissions**, then click on the **Role name** (Fig. 9).